AMF MiFID II investment firm authorisation in France

 Same EU framework as for Spanish investment firms:

-- Class 1 — largest investment firms with bank-like risk profiles; treated as banks under CRR / CRD
+- Class 1 — largest firms with bank-like risk profiles; treated under CRR / CRD

-- Class 2 — full IFR/IFD regime; default for most authorised firms
+- Class 2 — full IFR/IFD regime; the default for most authorised firms

-- Class 3 — small and non-interconnected firms (SNI); lighter regime
+- Class 3 — small and non-interconnected firms (SNI); the lighter regime

 5. Capital floors

-IFR Article 9 sets the minimum permanent own-funds requirement based on services:
+IFR Article 9 sets the minimum permanent own-funds requirement by service profile:

 6. What goes in the dossier